 London Summer Olympics 2012

-Following the London Olympics, the Olympic stadium was converted into a multi-use facility and English Premiership team, West Ham United Football Club, have just made it their new home.
+Following the London Olympics, the Olympic stadium was converted into a multi-use facility and English Premiership team, West Ham United Football Club, call it home.

 Vancouver Winter Olympics 2010

 The Richmond Olympic Oval in Vancouver was built for the 2010 Winter Olympic Games and was used as a speed skating rink.
 Following that, it was reconfigured to as a community multi-sport park that is still in use today.